Getting to the Root of the Problem

 Today, CMS is the only company in the world that offers complete performance assessment, integrated corrosion assessment and repair services for tubular air preheaters.
 Our inspection and assessment programs provide an accurate and comprehensive picture of the entire air heater system, pinpointing all areas of tube damage and potential financial impacts.

 Our experienced inspection specialists start the process using custom-designed tools to inspect your equipment and look for damage that affects your daily performance and sometimes leads to unscheduled downtime.
-In addition, we have developed a proprietary Air Leakage Calculator that uses your own operating data to determine precisely where your system performance is impacted and what you are losing in the process.
+In addition, we have developed a proprietary Thermodynamic Impact Calculator that uses your own operating data to determine precisely where your system performance is impacted and what you are losing in the process.
 Our unique approach of first determining the “root causes” of plant operating problems has saved our customers millions of dollars and helped them realize payback on repairs and rebuilds in as little as a few months.
 Let us show you how our air preheater inspection, repair and replacement services can save you big in the long run!

 Cascading Problems Corrode Your Operating Efficiency